gbdev/pandocs/content/Timer_and_Divider_Registers.md

 ### FF05 - TIMA - Timer counter (R/W)

-This timer is incremented by a clock frequency specified by the TAC register (\$FF07).
+This timer is incremented at a clock frequency specified by the TAC register (\$FF07).
 When the value overflows (gets bigger than FFh) then it will be reset to the value specified in TMA (FF06), and an interrupt will be requested, as described below.